Georgia Men Finish 15th At NCAA Outdoor Track & Field Championships

 Georgia's immense success in the classroom has also coincided with Norton's time as head coach.
 The Bulldog men were named the USTFCCCA National Scholar Team of the Year for the 2014 outdoor season.
 Lucie Ondraschkova improved upon her 2013 Academic All-America Third Team honor to earn Second Team honors in 2014 while Brandon Lord complemented his 2014 SEC 10,000m title with Academic All-America Third Team honors.
 In addition, Norton's teams each garnered 2014 All-Academic Team honors and 12 Bulldogs earned All-Academic Individual honors.

-In Norton's 13 years as head coach, Georgia has won 18 individual national titles, earned 139 All-America certificates, captured 91 SEC individual titles and the men's and women's teams have achieved a total of 23 top-25 NCAA finishes.
+During Norton's 15 years as head coach, Georgia has won 25 individual national titles, including seven in the last two years (2013 - Shaunae Miller, indoor 400m; Freya Jones, javelin), earned 192 All-America certificates and captured 108 SEC individual titles.
+The men and women's teams have also achieved a total of 29 top-25 NCAA finishes during this span.